openpreserve/scape-demo-sites/pagelyzer/README.md

 ###Requirements:

-The deployment and installation of the browser-shots tool is strongly dependent on different other packages, since it uses "off-the-shelf" components that need to be already available on your system, such as:
+The deployment and installation of demo for pagelyzer dependent on different other packages:

     - Selenium 2.29 // jar is provided on github
     - Firefox > 3.2